nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="info" seamless>

-**Workaround:** Should certain details in the `view window` be obstructed due to unusually large number of `issues`, users can close the window and reopen it using the `view` command to fix the issue.
+**Workaround:** Should certain details in the `view window` be obstructed due to excessively large number of `issues`, users can close the window and reopen it using the `view` command to fix the issue.
 This issue is a planned enhancement in a future version of MATER.

 </box>